 The ranch has year round water and excellent roost sites in the cottonwoods and Ponderosa pines.
 The ranch is in the transition zone between high desert and the foothills of the Wet Mountains.
 Elevation is approximately 6000 feet and the terrain is semi-arid and relatively flat compared to many places that hold Merriams.

 If you tag out early and like to trout fish, the Arkansas River is close by.
 The river has excellent trout fishing for rainbows and browns.
 In fact, the Arkansas was recently designated as a Gold Medal River.
 In 2012, the Ark, as locals call it, had an average of 170 pounds of trout per acre and 75 trout larger than 14 inches per acre.
 A 5 day non-resident fishing license is only $21.
 The outfitter also guides fishing trips at several reservoirs.

 Non-resident spring turkey licenses are $101 and are available over the counter.
 Licenses can be obtained online or at a Colorado Parks & Wildlife Office.
 A $10 habitat stamp is also required.
 There is a one bird limit.

 Season dates: Mid-April - end of May

-Unlike many parts of Nebraska that contain Rio / Merriam’s hydrids, these birds in northwest Nebraska are pure strain Merriam’s.
+Unlike many parts of Nebraska that contain Rio / Merriam’s hybrids, these birds in northwest Nebraska are pure strain Merriam’s.